How To Identify and Repair a Sinking Foundation (2024 Guide)

 Should I Hire a Professional for Foundation Repair?

-Foundation repair can be expensive, but tackling this project yourself is risky and could result in further damage.
-For example, homeowners who try to fix their sinking foundation often use a self-leveling compound or concrete haunches.
-These temporary fixes can actually cause more sinking.
+Repairing a sinking foundation is risky, and doing it yourself could result in further damage.
+For example, homeowners who try to fix their sinking foundation often use a self-leveling compound or concrete haunches that are temporary fixes that can cause more sinking.

 It’s easier to fix small structural issues in interior walls, such as vertical cracks, by filling them with a resin injection.
 Exterior walls that line your perimeter sit on concrete and require special tools and expertise that most homeowners don’t have, making them much more difficult to repair.